0cjs/8bitdev/src/tmon/README.md

 * Very minimal RAM usage: just 2-3 dozen bytes so it can run on e.g. a 6802 with only its 128 bytes of internal RAM.
-* Significantly better features than many home computers' built-in monitors, including properly handling the user code stack.
+* Significantly better features than many home computers' built-in monitors, including properly handling the usercode stack (or working without a valid usercode stack).
 * A user interface focused on convenience.
 For example, remembering recently used addresses so you need not continually re-type them and allowing you to intersperse hex and ASCII data input.